mostafa-m1992/Practice144/README.md

-adb -s [Device ID] shell setprop log.tag.Volley VERBOSE/ run project again and write volley in search place in logcat to see logs about volley/ making four request for string, jsonObject, jsonArray, image/ using AppController class for working with volley/
+adb -s [Device ID] shell setprop log.tag.Volley VERBOSE/ run project again and write volley in search place in logcat to see logs about volley/ making four request for string, jsonObject, jsonArray, image/ using AppController class for working with volley